ahupowerdns/kd-tree-overlapper/INSTALL.md

 ## KD-tree biobox

-Following the assembler biobox specification, we provide an overlapper biobox to run as a Docker container.
+Following the assembler biobox specification, we provide an overlapper biobox to run `kd` in a Docker container.

 ### Build the Biobox